ibm-cloud-docs/vpc/lb-create.md

 1. After you finish creating pools and listeners, click **Create load balancer**.
 1. To view details of an existing load balancer, click the name of your load balancer on the **Load balancers** page.
 1. Optionally, you can create a backup for any of your existing pools.
-This allows the backup pool to manage traffic in the case of a member failure.
+This allows the backup pool to manage traffic if a member fails.
 To do so, you must create a failsafe policy:

    * After the status of your load balancer changes to **Active**, select the **Back-end pools** tab.
    * In the pools list page, click **Edit**, then specify the following information:
-      * **Action**: Select **forward** in order to create a backup pool.
-This makes the **Target** section active.
+      * **Action**: Select **forward** to configure the failsafe policy.
+This forwards traffic to a backup pool when members fail and makes the **Target** section active.
-      * **Target**: Select a pool from the list of compatible pools to create your backup pool.
+      * **Target**: Select a pool from the list of compatible pools as your backup pool.
 1. If you want to redirect the traffic from an HTTP listener to an HTTPS listener, you can create an HTTP listener with HTTPS redirect settings.

     Layer 7 load-balancing policies overwrite settings that you define here.